protocultor/NextBASIC-Shmup/readme.txt

 The entire Next Team, for the wonderful machine
-Garry Lancaster, for the language and the Invaders game which inspired this Remy Sharp for the info about audio and Layer 2
+Garry Lancaster, for the language and the Invaders game which inspired this Remy Sharp, for the info about audio and Layer 2
-Simon N Goodwin and Matthew Neale for performance tips Rodrigo Moreira for the beautiful sprites :D
+Simon N Goodwin and Matthew Neale, for performance tips Rodrigo Moreira, for the beautiful sprites :)
-You, for your interest in the game and getting this far in the doc :)
+You, for your interest in the game and getting this far in the document

 Jaime Moreira
 2020-08-23
-Last updated: 2022-03-19
+Last updated: 2022-03-20